okta/okta-signin-widget/README.md

 ## Building the Widget

 We use Yarn as our node package manager.
 To install Yarn, check out their [install documentation](https://yarnpkg.com/en/docs/install).
 Please use the most recent LTS version of node to build the widget.
+The current widget can be successfully built on node v14.17.3 & node v12.22.3.

 1. Clone this repo and navigate to the new `okta-signin-widget` folder.